-The proliferation of video sources on-board today’s tactical ground vehicles has resulted in the need for modern video equipment to ensure the video’s usability and availability.
-Increasing demand for cost-effective, size, weight, and power (SWaP) optimized video management and rugged display solutions is driven by video system upgrades or new video system architectures required to maximize video source usefulness.
+The proliferation of video sources onboard today's tactical ground vehicles has resulted in the need for modern video equipment to ensure the usability and availability of the video.
+Increasing demand for cost-effective, size, weight, and power (SWaP) optimized video management and rugged display solutions are driven by video system upgrades or new video system architectures required to maximize video source usefulness.

 - Video system upgrades and component interoperability